kalliste/seL4-c89/C89-PROJECT.md

 - [x] Hoist the reply-path locals in `src/kernel/thread.c` (`doReplyTransfer`, `schedule`) so they no longer mix declarations with statements under C90.
+- [ ] Adjust the `src/object/cnode.c` helpers uncovered by the latest strict
+  build run so they satisfy pedantic C90:
+  - [ ] Consume or drop the unused `fc_ret` temporary in `cteDeleteOne` once
+        the cap finalisation collapses.
+  - [ ] Give `capRemovable` an explicit return path when the architecture special-cases compile away.
 - Continue iterating on the remaining compilation blockers (assembly helpers, missing returns, etc.) surfaced by the latest build.